Sitting down to chat with Reverend Eleanor Celentani of Rochester about her work leading Christ Church Unity

 I see the purpose of religion as offering a vehicle for teaching spiritual Truth, and offering a pathway to allow people to express their internal beliefs and devotional feelings in an external, material way.
 It is a vehicle for expressing the intangible in the tangible.
 True religion becomes a way of life; it affects the way you live your life in all aspects because it becomes part of who you are.
 True religion also feeds the human soul, as I believe that the yearning for something beyond the material is built into us and people are seeking to satisfy that need.
 People also enjoy being with like-minded people in the celebration of what they experience as Good.
 Religious gatherings make that possible.

 Since people are on all different levels of consciousness, different religions appeal to different people.
-The founders of different religions had their own experience of God, and their spiritual traditions attract the people on their wavelength.
+The founders of different religions had their own experience of God.
+Each of their spiritual traditions attract the people on their wavelength.
 Having many religions is a good thing, we just need to live together in harmony.

 Reverend Eleanor Celentani: I don’t really doubt God or the truth of the teachings I have received.
 I do feel discouraged sometimes by my own lack of ability to fully demonstrate the Truth I say I believe in; my inability to bring through healings by prayer as the luminaries of New Thought were able to do [this error is called attachment to results]; the aspects of myself which have not yet been healed.
 On the broader scale I am discouraged sometimes by humanity’s unwillingness to surrender ego, fear and greed and seek the common good.